myemural/VulkanCppExamples/README.md

 git submodule update
 ~~~

-### Build
+### Build and Run

 Every example has its own directory and CMake target.
 You can build what you want with CMake command line tools or IDE tools.
+Additionally, the built examples create executable files in the `bin/<CONFIG>` directory.
+You can run any example from this directory.

 ## General Info